 \section{Time adaptive method}

-The goal of adaptivity is to use timesteps as large as possible and as small as necessary to reduce computational costs, while ensuring a target accuracy.
-In particular, using adaptive time stepping for both sub-domains separately, one can attain comparable errors automatically, bypassing the need to determine a suitable step-size ratio for the multirate case.
+The goal of adaptivity is to use step-sizes as large as possible and as small as necessary to reduce computational costs, while ensuring a target accuracy.
+In particular, using adaptive time stepping for both sub-domains separately, one can attain comparable time-integration errors automatically, bypassing the need to determine a suitable step-size ratio for the multirate case.

-The basic idea is to control timestepsizes to keep an error estimate at a given tolerance $\tau$.
+The basic idea is to control timestepsizes to keep an error estimate at a given tolerance $TOL$.
 We use a local error estimate obtained by an embedded technique \cite[chap.
-IV.8]{HairerII}, i.e., for the SDIRK2 method we use the coefficients $\hat{\bm{b}}$, see Table \ref{TABLE BUTCHER}, to obtain $\hat{\bm{u}}_n$, another solution of lower order.
-The local error estimate is $\boldsymbol{\ell}_n = \bm{u}_n -\hat{\bm{u}}_n$.
+IV.8]{HairerII}.
+With the SDIRK2 method, we obtain a lower order embedded solution $\hat{\bm{u}}_{n+1}$ via